-- i.
+i.
 (The full title of the dissertation)

-- by
+by

 - ii.
 (Full name of the student)

 - iii.
 Submitted in partial fulfilment of the requirements for the degree

-- Submitted in fulfilment of the requirements for the degreein the Faculty of....., University of Pretoria - iv.
-(Year and date of submission).
+- or

-(b) Format and cover
+- iv.
+(Year and date of submission). - (b) Format and cover

 The dissertation should be submitted in a format not larger than A4.
 The bound copies must be bound in a hard cover, on which the title of the dissertation and the name of the student are printed.
 The name of the student and the year of submission of the dissertation should appear on the spine of each bound copy.